Millerkjc/PT_installation_script/README.md

 ## Getting Started (Manually)

-Within "Manually" folder there are two scripts.
+Into "Manually" folder there are two scripts.
 * **InstallPT_noLibs.sh** - It is useful to automate the unzip procedure
 * **Libs.sh**             - Install all libraries you need to run PT